rsksmart/devportal-1.0/rif/storage/providers/swarm/guides/running/configurations.md

 See [here](https://swarm-guide.readthedocs.io/en/latest/node_operator.html#using-swarm-together-with-the-testnet-ens) for more information.

 # 2. Incentivization

+Since <a href="../../../incentives/">incentivization</a> is not yet enabled by default, several parameters are needed to run Swarm as a node which is part of an incentivized network.
+In particular:

+- SWAP-enabled nodes can only be run under specific networks IDs.
+- SWAP needs to be enabled.
+- An endpoint (in the form of a node URL) used for calls to the blockchain needs to be provided.

+For example:

 ```sh
 swarm --bzznetworkid 5 --swap --swap-backend-url https://ropsten.infura.io/E4bWUMMVp0qItxErZ69u --swap-initial-deposit 500000000000 --swap-chequebook-factory 0x41ca78f7fd9e745beabb2145a9ffd60992a96a28
 ```